Sv443-Network/UserUtils/README-summary.md

     - [`isScrollable()`](https://github.com/Sv443-Network/UserUtils#isscrollable) - check if an element has a horizontal or vertical scroll bar
     - [`observeElementProp()`](https://github.com/Sv443-Network/UserUtils#observeelementprop) - observe changes to an element's property that can't be observed with MutationObserver
     - [`getSiblingsFrame()`](https://github.com/Sv443-Network/UserUtils#getsiblingsframe) - returns a frame of an element's siblings, with a given alignment and size
+    - [`setInnerHtmlUnsafe()`](https://github.com/Sv443-Network/UserUtils#setinnerhtmlunsafe) - set the innerHTML of an element using a [Trusted Types policy](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) without sanitizing or escaping it
 - **Math:**
     - [`clamp()`](https://github.com/Sv443-Network/UserUtils#clamp) - constrain a number between a min and max value
     - [`mapRange()`](https://github.com/Sv443-Network/UserUtils#maprange) - map a number from one range to the same spot in another range